ChrisPenner/rasa/docs/Building-An-Extension.md

 If we were writing this as an extension in a separate package we'd expose the type (and maybe the constructor so that people can pattern match on it).
-Then other folks could use `persistentListener` to listen for the event just like we did with `Keypress` events!
+Then other folks could use `onEveryTrigger` to listen for the event just like we did with `Keypress` events!

 Now that we've defined the type, we need to dispatch an event each time